-Principal Competencies: Human Resources, Transport Industry/Safety, Strategy Mr. Pace became Chair of the Board of Directors of CN in 2014 and is President and Chief Executive Officer, The Pace Group (radio broadcasting, real estate development and environmental services).
+Mr. Pace became Chair of the Board of Directors of CN in 2014 and is President and Chief Executive Officer.
+The Pace Group (radio broadcasting, real estate development and environmental services).
 He began his professional career practicing law in Halifax.
 In 1981, he accepted an appointment to act as the Atlantic Advisor to the Prime Minister of Canada, the Right Honorable Pierre Elliott Trudeau, in Ottawa.

-In addition to serving on the public boards mentioned in the following table, Mr. Pace is Chairman of the Walter Gordon Foundation, a director of the Atlantic Salmon Federation and former director of the Asia Pacific Foundation.
+In addition to serving on the public boards mentioned in the following table, Mr. Pace is former Chairman of the Walter Gordon Foundation.
+He is also a director of the Atlantic Salmon Federation and former director of the Asia Pacific Foundation.